bdgwallet/bdkmanager-swift/README.md

 ## Load wallet

-To create a new extended private key, descriptor and load the wallet:
+To create a new mnemonic, descriptor and load the wallet:

 ```swift
 do {